 Today, it felt like Ghana – hot, sunny, and a little humid.
 No, actually it was very humid.
 Yesterday, Chris wondered where all that hot weather was that I had promised her, so today Ghana delivered it.
 Ah, this feels like the Ghana I know and love.

-This was a day to catch up with old and new friends and to share greetings from our friends back in the U.S. We brought photo albums for our Income Generation women with postcard greetings, letters, and photos of women in the U.S. We also brought t-shirts from the churches who raised money this summer during Vacation Bible School.
-We love connecting women and families in the U.S. with families here.
+This was a day to catch up with old and new friends and to share greetings from our friends back in the U.S. We brought photo albums for our Income Generation women with postcard greetings, letters, and photos of women in the U.S. We love connecting women and families in the U.S. with families here.
 Here are photos to show you how the connections in the U.S. made their way here.

 Joyce and Ama looking at her letters and photos from women in the U.S.

 Never underestimate the value of these connections.
 On both sides of the ocean, they are a blessing.
 Joyce and the other Income Generation women know that they have new friends in the U.S. who really do think of them and pray for them.

 Today, we talked with a mother of two young boys in Nantan who had just been evicted from her house by her mother-in-law.
 Her husband has left and she has no idea where he is.
 It’s so hard to know what to say.
 So we just hold a hand.

 Everyone can do something to make a connection.
 We promise that we’ll do our part on this end to facilitate the connection.

 We’ve just finished a delicious dinner of groundnut soup and rice balls.
 Chris lost.
 She didn’t clean her plate.
 On the other hand, I went in for a second helping.
 We’ll give her another chance tomorrow night when we introduce her to red-red and fried plantain.